-Tech company wants Trump to overrule national security decision on merger
+Tech company wants Trump to overrule national security decision on China deal

 Related: Scaramucci says he will pay taxes on sale of investment company

-Lattice said it is "hopeful" that Trump will take its side.
+Lattice said in a public filing posted Friday that it's "hopeful" that Trump will take its side.
 According to Lattice's public filing, Trump has 15 days to make a decision on the matter.

 Canyon Bridge said in a statement that it supports Lattice's decision to push for the deal.